On the Risk of Cancelable Biometrics: Background

-In \cite{lacharme2013preimagebiohashing}, a pre-image attack for BioHashing based on genetic algorithm is proposed for fingerprint.
-The main idea is to retrieve a feature vector whose template can be an approximation of the original one.
-Since then, genetic algorithm is known as an effective tool to attack a cancelable biometric system.
-However, the analysis of quantifying information leakage is insufficient.
-In \cite{lee2009inverse}, Lee et al. demonstrated that BioHashing is vulnerable to pre-image attack based on pseudo-inverse matrix.
+In \cite{lacharme2013preimagebiohashing}, a pre-image attack for BioHashing based on a genetic algorithm was applied to fingerprint templates.
+The algorithm reconstructed a feature vector which is an approximation of the original template.
+Since then, several genetic algorithms have been used to attack cancelable biometric systems, but without a sufficient quantification of the information leakage.

-Pagnin et al. \cite{pagnin2014leakage} proved that information of the reference template can be recovered when the matching is performed using distance measures such as the Hamming and the Euclidean distance.
-This information leakage enables a hill-climbing attack, which given a template, it could lead to the full recovery of the biometric data (i.e., centre search attack) even if has been encrypted.
-However, this work was performed on discrete data, and no quantitative analysis is provided.
+Pagnin et al. \cite{pagnin2014leakage} proved that the information embedded in the reference template can be recovered when the matching is performed using distance measurements, such as the Hamming and the Euclidean distances.
+This information leakage enables a hill-climbing attack, which, from a template, could recover the original biometric data (e.g., a center search attack), even if it has been encrypted.
+The presented results were obtained from discrete data, and no quantitative analysis was provided.

-Hattori et al. \cite{hattori2012provablyHattori} proposed a homomorphic encryption algorithm to achieve a secure authentication on Iris by performing the matching process in the encrypted domain.
-Izu et al. \cite{izu2014spoofing}, proposed a attack against the homomorphic encryption-based authentication scheme by finding a vector that has the same distance with respect to all binary vectors, and then the vector is utilized to compare with enrolled templates.
-However, this attack can only be applied to binary features.

-In \cite{feng2014masquerade22222,feng2014masquerade}, a masquerade attack based on perceptron and neural-network learning is presented in two scenarios, i.e., presence/absence hashing algorithm.
-In the first case, assuming the attacker can generate the comparison score by accessing a set of binary templates of various identities in the database, and the hashing algorithm is publicly released, the unknown parameters (e.g., the random projection matrices and threshold in BioHashing) are estimated first based on perceptron learning, and then the estimated parameters are utilized to generate the features based on another perceptron learning.
-To synthesize the face image, a hill-climbing attack is introduced to perform the reconstruction.
-In the second scenario, assuming the hashing algorithm is kept secure to the attacker, and the attacker can acquire a set of face images from different identities, the real-valued feature vectors are extracted by known feature extractor.
-Next, a three-layer MLP is trained to model the hashing and comparison, then a customized hill climbing is utilized to construct the synthetic features.
-Standard hill climbing is utilized to reconstruct the face images from the synthetic features.
+In \cite{feng2014masquerade22222,feng2014masquerade}, a masquerade attack, based on the perceptron and neural-network learning, is applied in the case of both a known and unknown hashing algorithm.
+In the first case, assuming the attacker can generate the matching score from a set of binary templates and the hashing algorithm is publicly released, the unknown parameters, the random projection matrices, and the BioHashing threshold are estimated.
+Then, the face image is reconstructed by a hill-climbing attack.
+In the second case, assuming the hashing algorithm is unknown, and the attacker can acquire a set of face images from different identities, the known feature extractor extracts the real-valued feature vectors.
+Next, a three-layer MLP is trained to model the hashing and matching processes.
+Finally, the features are reconstructed by means of a standard hill-climbing algorithm.